echip-from-elab/echip-from-elab.github.io/_posts/2021-03-24-starting-the-adventure.md

 <div align="center">
   <img src="https://raw.githubusercontent.com/echip-from-elab/echip-from-elab.github.io/643a8e7e51cb50c9bde0ca8994eb8a66adefb1da/assets/img/posts/20210324/mamba_arch.svg" width="800" height="300">
 </div>
-<center>The designed architecture for MAMBA block.</center>
+<center>The designed accelerator architecture for MAMBA block.</center>
 <br>
 When compared to Transformer and CNN models with similar modeling capacity, the proposed design exhibits higher energy efficiency and lower area overhead.
 A dedicated pipeline design implements the complex dataflow and scanning mechanism, which has been verified through front-end simulation.
 To achieve full ASIC verification and implementation, the designed accelerator successfully completed its first tape-out process in early May implemented in the GF 22nm technology node.
 The core design measures 0.5913 mm × 0.5917 mm.
-Our eMamba implementation operates at 100MHz with a 0.8V supply voltage, consuming a total power of 13.49mW.
+Our design for Mamba implementation operates at 100MHz with a 0.8V supply voltage, consuming a total power of 13.49mW.
 <br>
 <br>
 <div align="center">